toddmaustin/ItsNotTooLate/README.md

 The following lyrics summarize Todd's feelings on the matter.
 These lyrics are submitted for your approval and with apologies to OneRepublic:

 > **Verse 1**
 > I’m buried in the deadlines,
 > Running circles in my mind.
 > Yeah, I saw your message waiting,
 > But I left your words behind.
 >
 > You said this was urgent,
 > That the moment mattered most—
 > I meant to reach you sooner,
 > Didn’t want to leave you lost.
 >
 > **Chorus**
 > But it’s not too late to apologize, not too late,
 > No, it’s not too late to apologize, not too late.
 > Not too late, oh—

->
+**Verse 1**
+I’m buried in the deadlines,
+Running circles in my mind.
+Yeah, I saw your message waiting,
+But I left your words behind.

+You said this was urgent,
+That the moment mattered most—
+I meant to reach you sooner,
+Didn’t want to leave you lost.

+**Chorus**
+But it’s not too late to apologize, not too late,
+No, it’s not too late to apologize, not too late.
+Not too late, oh—

 **Verse 2**
 I’d put aside the noise, the calls,
 Just to write to you.